-- 23 The agenda Paper 04-05 (paragraphs from 48 to 54) provides for more background about the comments received from preparers in the survey.
-The results of the survey confirm that preparers strongly preferred the information: (i) about whether the acquisition has met its objectives; (ii) about the expected benefits when agreeing the price to be paid; and (iii) on synergies to be placed in the management commentary. - 24 Preparers prefer placement within management commentary for disclosures that would be prepared based mainly on non-GAAP measures, that includes management views and assumptions, as well as involving forward-looking information.
+- 31 The agenda Paper '04-05 Results from surveys and interviews' of 3 December 2020 TEG meeting (paragraphs from 48 to 54) provides for more background about the comments received from preparers in the survey.
+The results of the survey confirm that preparers strongly preferred the information: (i) about whether the acquisition has met its objectives; (ii) about the expected benefits when agreeing the price to be paid; and (iii) on synergies to be placed in the management commentary. - 32 Preparers prefer placement within management commentary for disclosures that would be prepared based mainly on non-GAAP measures, that includes management views and assumptions, as well as involving forward-looking information.
 These result in complexity in terms of auditability (for example, whether the acquisition met its objectives, the information related to synergies and to the expected benefits when agreeing the price to acquire a business).
-One preparer suggested to allow a cross-reference from the notes to the management commentary (as it allows IFRS 7 B6). - 25 One preparer would prefer to disclose this in the management commentary to avoid possible mistakes and as this is also subject to a consistency review by the auditors.
-Two other cited possible litigation; the forward-looking nature of the information as well as the difficulties around auditing of such information as reasons to maintain this information in analyst presentations etc. rather than as proposed. - 26 Views are balanced with regards to the strategic rationale and management objectives for an acquisition, whilst preparers consider pro-forma information to be better placed in the notes to the financial statements. - 27 Views from preparers are almost balanced regarding the information about the strategic rationale and management objectives for an acquisition. - 28 Pro-forma information is considered to be better placed in the financial statements by the majority of respondents.
+One preparer suggested to allow a cross-reference from the notes to the management commentary (as it allows IFRS 7 B6). - 33 One preparer would prefer to disclose this in the management commentary to avoid possible mistakes and as this is also subject to a consistency review by the auditors.
+Two other cited possible litigation; the forward-looking nature of the information as well as the difficulties around auditing of such information as reasons to maintain this information in analyst presentations etc. rather than as proposed. - 34 Another preparer questioned during a closed event on 1 December 2020 the auditability.
+He commented that the amount of information will be different depending on the specific situation applicable to the acquisition.
+The information also relates to management's view and expectations therefor fitting in the management commentary.
+Therefore, he suggested to disclose the quantitative information (i.e., amounts paid or received) in the notes to the financial statements and to disclose the qualitative information in the management commentary. - 35 During the Italian outreach event, the preparer panelist considered the management commentary to be the most appropriate placement for the proposed disclosures due to several reasons.
+First of all because, in his opinion, underlying information are mostly management assumptions and evaluations.
+In his view, the main aim of the proposed disclosures was not to give more quantitative information about the disclosure, but more to evaluate the success of an acquisition.
+Under an audit perspective, it would be then also more appropriate to have the disclosure only subjected to a consistency assessment rather than to a reasonable assurance.